-And its also been repeatedly shown that diet+exercise is better for weight & fat loss than both diet alone and exercise alone, though that’s not much of a shocker I s’pose.
+And its also been repeatedly shown that diet+exercise is better for weight & fat loss than both diet alone and exercise alone, though that’s not much of a shocker I suppose.
 (19)

 I mention all this diet stuff because flab on our body almost certainly has fat in it, and this article’s about getting rid of flabby arms…

-So if the spirit moves you, replace a crappy food with a high-quality protein product — since your muscles need it to work out.
+So if the spirit moves you, replace a crappy food with a high-quality protein food — since your muscles need it to work out.

 They’ll respond to it & your working out by growing, and then your body will thank you because muscle growth stimulates an increase in calorie burning.
 (20)